 Once you remove the turkey from the oven, transfer it to a cutting board, tent it with aluminum foil to keep it warm, and let it rest for 15-30 minutes, depending on the size of the turkey.
 Turn the turkey breast side up to carve it.
 (See Alton Brown video on how to carve a turkey.)

 Making Turkey Gravy

-Scrape all the drippings off of the bottom of the roasting pan.
-Pour drippings into a smaller skillet.
-Ladle off excess fat with a gravy spoon and save for possible use later.
-In a separate small bowl take a quarter cup of corn starch and add just enough water to dissolve the corn starch.
-Beat cornstarch with a spoon to remove lumps.
+In a separate small bowl place a quarter cup of corn starch and just enough water to dissolve the cornstarch and make a thin slurry.
+Beat the cornstarch and water with a fork to remove any lumps.
+Heat the roasting pan or skillet on medium heat on the stovetop.
 Slowly add the cornstarch mixture to the drippings, stirring constantly.
-You may not end up using all of the cornstarch mixture.
-Only add as much as you need to get the desired thickness.
-Allow time for the cornstarch to thicken the gravy.
-Add salt, pepper, sage, thyme, or other seasonings to taste.
+Only use as much of the cornstarch mixture as you need to get the desired gravy thickness you want.
+As you stir, the gravy will slowly thicken.
+Add salt and pepper, ground sage, thyme or other seasonings to taste.
 (See gravy recipe for step-by-step photos.)